Japan corporate bank accounts in 2023

 Banks prefer account signatory, UBO or directors to travel to Japan for a one-hour bank interview

-- Healy Consultants Group PLC will supply a Japanese nominee professional, passive resident director
+- Healy Consultants Group will supply a Japanese nominee professional, passive resident director

 - We will negotiate with the bank for a travel exemption and zoom video call